overture-stack/website/markdown/documentation/song/user/submit.md

 ```bash
 .bin/score-client  upload --manifest manifest.txt --force
 ```
-For more information on Score, please see the [Score documentation page](/documentation/score).
+For more information on Score, please see the <a href="/documentation/score" target="_blank">Score documentation page</a>.

 ## Step 5.
 Publish the analysis